dasein/cloudsweeper/README.md

 #### Delete at
 If housekeeper has automatically marked a resource for deletion, it will have a tag with the key `housekeeper-delete-at`, and the value will be an RFC3339 encoded timestamp.
 If the current time is after that timestamp, the resource will get cleaned up.

+## LICENSE
+cloudsweeper is licenses under the BSD 2-clause licenses.
+Originally written at Bracket Computing, it was made open source by VMware to enable further development by the original authors.